-- Prioritize new home construction, and development of incentives or programs to attract developers using a balanced approach. - Encourage improvements to existing property to increase attractiveness - Support workforce development initiatives directed at attracting new residents. - Support and invest in broadband expansion throughout the county. - Identify financially sustainable use options for the UW Richland campus - Continue to invest in community and economic development partnerships with a demonstrated return-oninvestment.
+- Prioritize new home construction, and development of incentives or programs to attract developers using a balanced approach. - Encourage improvements to existing property to increase attractiveness - Support workforce development initiatives directed at attracting new residents. - Evaluate and support broadband expansion throughout the county. - Identify financially sustainable use options for the UW Richland campus as well as other non-mandated programs. - Continue to invest in community and economic development partnerships with a demonstrated return-on- - 8 Richland County, Wisconsin Strategic Plan: 2021-2024 investment.